leonardcser/code-llm/docs/journal.typ

 For the model, instead of reimplementing from scratch I used the Qwen3 (without MoE) model from the `transformers` library @transformers.

-I choose AdamW for the optimizer with a warmup and cosine schedule.
-Below is a non exaustive list of the parameters chosen:
+I choose AdamW for the optimizer with a warm-up and cosine schedule.
+Below is a non exhaustive list of the parameters chosen:

 ```yaml
 data: